Medical Policy: 08.01.20

 - spinal manipulation after epidural anesthesia and corticosteroid injection

-Manipulation under anesthesia involving multiple body joints or major body joints (ankle, elbow, finger, hip, wrist, temporomandibular) is considered investigational for treatment of pain.
+Manipulation under anesthesia involving multiple body joints or other major body joints (ankle, elbow, finger, hip, wrist, temporomandibular) is considered investigational for treatment of all indications, including but not limited to:

 Scientific evidence regarding manipulation under anesthesia, spinal manipulation with joint anesthesia, spinal manipulation, and other body joints after epidural anesthesia and corticosteroid injection is limited to observational case series and nonrandomized comparative studies.
 Evidence regarding the efficacy of MUA over several sessions or for multiple joints is also lacking.
 The evidence is insufficient to determine whether MUA improves health outcomes.